MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-apache-kafka-connect-vpn-gateway.md

 ms.topic: article
 ms.tgt_pltfrm: 'na'
 ms.workload: big-data
-ms.date: 02/16/2017
+ms.date: 03/08/2017
 ms.author: larryfr

 ---

 # Connect to Kafka on HDInsight using a VPN gateway

-Learn how to connect directly to Kafka on HDInsight by using an Azure Virtual Network configured for point-to-site communication.
-Point-to-site configuration provides a VPN gateway that clients can use to connect to the virtual network and communicate directly with the HDInsight cluster.
+Learn how to connect directly to Kafka on HDInsight by using an Azure Virtual Network configured with a VPN gateway.
+A VPN gateway allows individual clients to securely connect to the virtual network and communicate directly with the HDInsight cluster.

 ## Why use VPN